 - Prompt the person when teaching the use of the AAC system.
 Individuals with ASD learn through prompts.
 A prompt is a cue which helps the person know what to do.
 We can provide many levels of prompts.
 They include hand-over-hand physical assistance, partial physical assistance, a gesture (e.g. pointing to the picture), or even a verbal cue.
 When teaching AAC, begin providing prompts which help the person understand what he or she is to do, then gradually fade the prompts after the person begins to master the skill.

-Many individuals with ASD have difficulty learning to use spoken communication There are many different types of Alternative and Augmentative Communication systems that may be used to either replace or to supplement oral language.
+Many individuals with ASD have difficulty learning to use spoken communication.
+There are many different types of Augmentative and Alternative Communication systems that can be used to either replace or to supplement oral language.
 Many caregivers of children with ASD are concerned that the use of AAC will impede their ability to speak using words.
-However, research has shown that many AAC interventions facilitate speech production.
+However, research shows that many AAC interventions facilitate speech production.
 Because each person is unique and has individual strengths, each will benefit from a different type of communication system.
-The most common forms of AAC are sign language, exchange communication, and Voice Output Communication Aids (VOCAs).
-It is important to note that selection of an AAC device should be based on the needs and strengths of each individual person.
-A team led by a speech-language pathologist may be instrumental in selecting an appropriate system.
+The most common forms of AAC are sign language, exchange communication, and Speech Generating Devices (SGDs).
+It is important to note that selection of an AAC tool should be based on the needs and strengths of each individual person.
+A team led by a speech-language pathologist is instrumental in selecting an appropriate system.
 Regardless of how the system is selected, it is critical for each person to have an effective means of communication as quickly as possible.

 - Goldstein, H. (2002).
 Communication intervention for children with autism: A review of treatment efficacy.
 Journal of Autism and Developmental Disorders, 32 (5), 373-396.

 - Pyramid Educational Consultants.
 What is PECS?
 Retrieved from http://www.pecsusa.com/pecs.php on 2013, August 14.